BerryDaniel/OLASFG-OpenStreetMap/README.md

 (EPSG:4326) OpenStreetMap data - ogr2ogr loaded and styled for GeoServer

+Note: OpenStreetMap is open data, licensed under the Open Data Commons Open Database License and requires that you use the credit “© OpenStreetMap contributors”. http://www.openstreetmap.org/copyright

 The data was styled based off of the http://open.mapquest.com/

 - Download the planet file at http://planet.osm.org/pbf/planet-latest.osm.pbf